 - Plan fun activities for after the dentist so that they don’t fear going to the dentist, but instead look forward to it!

 Should a dental emergency arise, call Warr Pediatric Dental Associates so that we can help you in our emergency office.
 Once your child’s teeth begin to come in, come visit us so that we can help you prepare for taking care of their teeth and make sure their dental hygiene is good.
+If your child does develop a cavity, there are many child tooth decay treatment options.

 We look forward to seeing you!